Applies from 11.10.2023.

 a.
 Sensors in Mobility vehicles can measure impacts inside and outside the vehicle, which enables the originator of any damage to be identified.

 b.
-Customers must report any damage and/or operational disruptions (such as vehicle defects) to the 24h Service Center by telephone.
+Customers must check and report any damage and/or operational disruptions (such as vehicle defects) before starting the journey.

-1. If the damage and/or disruption occurs before the start of the journey (cf. also clause 12 b), the report must be phoned through before driving off.
-This also applies if the vehicle is not available before the start of the journey (cf. also clause 17 d).
+2. If the operational disruption occurs before starting the journey (cf. also clause 12 b), the report must be phoned through before driving off.
+This also applies if the vehicle is not available (cf. also clause 17 d).

 c.
 What to do about breakdowns and accidents: